AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ### The SELECT Clause

 Our next two examples will focus on the `SELECT` statement and the relationship between Window Functions and `GROUP BY` there.
-One question you might have is why can't I use a window function *when the data is grouped*.
-Let's see a quick example when we try to collect the total funds by user, but also have an aggregate amount for each country (read as a window function of `SUM() OVER ()`).
+One question you might have is why can't I use a window function *when the data is still grouped*?
+Let's see a quick example when we try to collect the total funds by user, but also aggregate the total amount for all users together as a new column (read as a window function of `SUM() OVER ()`).[^1]

+[^1]: We could use `WITH ROLLUP` to get the total here in the bottom row, but for the sake of the tutorial let's ignore it for now.

 Here's what you'll probably get: